seb-v/seb-v.github.io/_posts/2025-01-20-Fast GPU Matrix multiplication.markdown

 - R{k} means we read from bank k
 - W{k} means we write to bank k
-- Cache{k} means we read from one of the cache associated with bank k
+- Cache{k} means we read from one of the cache associated with bank k I assumed that writes are performed with a 1-clock delay, which is why the first row of DSTX and DSTY is empty.

 We can see that the compiler does a great job of reusing the cache, as we only read a small amount of data.
 However, the access pattern is not consistent over time, and we often use the same bank more than twice.